Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Volunteers play a vital role in the day-to-day operation of our services.
 From tending to gardens, to supporting activities, or cheering at events, their support is invaluable.

-If you have the time and energy to support people with an acquired brain injury to live their lives their way, contact us today.
+If you have the time and energy to support people with an acquired brain injury and or a neurological condition to live their lives their way, contact us today.

-There are many great reasons why you should consider becoming a volunteer.
-Have you considered that by volunteering you can:
+There are many great reasons why you should consider becoming a volunteer, you can:

 We won’t ask you to get involved in personal care, financial support, medical activities, such as feeding, or to support or administer medication.
 These voluntary roles are to complement our existing employees who hold these caring responsibilities.